 Maybe you hit the snooze button a couple times before stumbling out of bed and making your way to the coffee machine.
 Or you might hop out of bed at 5 am like the energizer bunny and put on your running shoes.
-Major props from me if you are that person (I am not), you’re my hero and I want to be you when I grow up.
+Major props if you are that person (I am not), you’re my hero and I want to be you when I grow up.

 Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.